steveclarke/mcp-superthread-plus/docs/terminology-mapping.md

 ## Future Updates

-If SuperThread updates their API terminology:
+If Superthread updates their API terminology:

 **Low Impact**: Change only happens in API client resource files
 **No Impact**: Tools continue using UI terminology